justplainstuff/plainstack/packages/website/documentation/9-schedules.md

 In this example:

 - `name` is the name of the schedule, which must be unique.
-Using `__filename` ensures uniqueness based on the file path.
+Using `import.meta.filename` ensures uniqueness based on the file path.
 - `cron` defines when the schedule should run using cron syntax.
 - `run` defines the main logic to be executed on schedule.